 You must follow three S’s in these working areas.
 For better results, you should do these steps sequentially.
 If you cannot do them properly, it’s almost obvious that your mobility will decrease.
 That’s because your squat, deadlift and other physical movements will negatively be affected.

 Mobility exercises are usually held a little longer, aiming to stay for a minute.
 A great workout that we do in our areas, which requires excellent mobility, is a back squat.
 If you have poor mobility through the hip and ankle joints, the range of motion is limited.
 In these circumstances, we recommend you to do ankle and hip mobility exercises.

 Besides, improved flexibility produces a wide range of physical benefits and can have a positive effect on your overall body.
 Once you develop flexibility in your body, you can withstand more physical stresses.
 Also, you can get rid of the muscle imbalances of your body during physical activities.

 Overall, your body may feel better after working on stretching your muscles.
-It ensures your muscles the right amount of workouts so that they can be strong enough, allowing you to become more physically fit.
+It ensures your muscles the right amount of workouts on the gym mat so that they can be strong enough, allowing you to become more physically fit.

 Healing from Injuries